The Hero Yoshihiko And The Devil Kings Castle

 - Licking the Blade - Played With beautifully here◊.

 - Mood Whiplash: As soon as the heroes get into a conflict with a bandit or a Big Bad Wanna Be, someone they know will interrupt the conflict.
-Sometimes a group will fight amongst themselves, such as a group a bandits in which are from a union group.
+Sometimes a group will fight amongst themselves, such as a group of bandits who are from a union group and demand to leave at five.

 - No Budget - resulting in Special Effect Failure and Fight Scene Failure, although they are mostly a matter of Stylistic Suck.